This post is also available in: Türkçe

 Here’s the trailer for the Rocky Horror sequel, Shock Treatment:

-Shock Treatment stars several actors from the first Rocky Horror film: Richard O’Brien (Rocky Horror‘s original creator) and Patricia Quinn — who played Dr. Frank N. Furter’s servants Riff Raff and Magenta — return as the administrators of Denton’s mental hospital; Nell Campbell, who played Columbia, is Nurse Ansalong; and Charles Gray, Rocky Horror‘s criminologist narrator, plays a judge looking into Flavors’ shadowy past.
+Shock Treatment stars several actors from the first Rocky Horror film: Richard O’Brien (Rocky Horror‘s original creator) and Patricia Quinn, who played Dr. Frank N. Furter’s servants Riff Raff and Magenta, play administrators of Denton’s mental hospital; Nell Campbell, who played Columbia, is Nurse Ansalong; and Charles Gray, Rocky Horror‘s criminologist narrator, plays a judge looking into Flavors’ shadowy past.

 However, Rocky Horror‘s biggest stars are nowhere to be seen.
 Susan Sarandon, who played Janet, had become such a big star by 1981 that the film’s producers couldn’t afford her.
 Barry Bostwick, who played Brad in the original, was unavailable.
 The actor who played Dr. Scott didn’t want to resurrect his role and neither did Tim Curry, who played the iconic Dr. Frank N. Furter.
 Curry almost took the role of Flavors, but he backed out when he learned that Bostwick wasn’t playing Brad.